legislated/legislated-web/wiki/osx.md

 ## Ruby

-If you have already use a tool for installing rubies, use that to install version **2.3.0** and skip this section.
+If you already have a tool for installing rubies, use that to install version **2.3.0** and skip this section.
 If you have a dysfunctional `rvm`/`rbenv` setup, uninstall it first.
 Once you have no existing tool for installing rubies...

 Install [rbenv](https://github.com/rbenv/rbenv):